splunk/splunk-connect-for-snmp/docs/microk8s/offlineinstallation/offline-microk8s.md

 ## Enabling DNS and Metallb

-`dns` and `metallb` don’t require importing any images, so you can enable them simply through the following commands:
+`dns` and `metallb` do not require importing any images, so you can enable them simply through the following commands:

 ```yaml
 microk8s enable dns
 microk8s enable metallb
 ```

-For more information on `metallb`, see [Install metallb](../gettingstarted/mk8s/k8s-microk8s.md#install-metallb).
+For more information on `metallb`, see [Install metallb](../mk8s/k8s-microk8s.md#install-metallb).

 ## Installing helm3